My Why

 If the answer is yes, you are not alone, and there is nothing wrong with you.

 These patterns are often protective responses to pain, pressure, or unmet needs.
 They’re signs of your resilience, not your failure.
-But they’re also signals, calls from within, inviting you to slow down, turn inward, and begin the journey home to yourself, to choose another way.
+But they are also signals, calls from within, inviting you to slow down, turn inward, and begin the journey home to yourself, to choose another way forward.

 My “why” is about walking alongside you on that journey.
 I know how courageous it is to take that first step, to reach out, to look inward, to choose your wellbeing.

 I believe that with the right support, coming home to yourself can be a powerful and life-changing journey.
-It’s not about having all the answers.
-It’s about being met, heard, and supported in your process.
+You don’t have to have it all figured out.
+It’s about showing up as you are, and allowing space for something new to unfold.